rubyaustralia/rubyconfau-2014-cfp/talk-elaine_greenberg-community_from_the_frontlines/README.md

-# Community From The Front lines
+# Community From The Front Lines

-This talk will look back at how the Ruby community has progressed in the past couple of years.
-I will cover its progress, setbacks and how the community can grow and improve.
+Ruby has one of the most unique and volatile communities in all of the programming world.
+Most recently, a number of social issues have come to light that have had a dramatic effect on the health of our community.
+This talk will look back at how the Ruby community has progressed in the past couple of years, where it has failed us and where it has pushed us forward.
+I will cover its progress (such as the aggressive effort to educate and train women with programs like RailsBridge and Rails Girls), setbacks (such as a continuing aggression toward minorities) and how the community can grow and improve.

 ## Elaine Greenberg